 A new study conducted in Sweden* revealed that nearly half of the female population may have some form of sleep apnea.
 A random sampling of 400 women were given sleep tests.
 Half of the subjects in this study showed evidence of sleep apnea.
 Sleep apnea is defined as five episodes an hour when they stopped breathing for longer than 10 seconds.
 Severe sleep apnea can contain many more such episodes and increases the risk of stroke, heart attack, and early death.

 To think that half of the general population of women may have sleep apnea is startling enough, yet within this group, another sub-group emerged.
 This group was made up of those women who were obese or had hypertension.
-For women with such risk factors, a stunning 80 to 84 percent exhibited some form sleep apnea.
+For those with such risk factors, a stunning 80 to 84 percent exhibited some form sleep apnea.

 Even though mild sleep apnea may not pose the same risks of more severe apnea, it’s still is a situation should not be glossed over.
 Terry Young, a professor in the School of Medicine and Public Health at the University of Wisconsin, said of mild sleep apnea: "We see that it doesn't go away and it gets worse".
 Such increased awareness of sleep apnea in women is proving to be highly beneficial.
 "The prejudice of excluding women (as potentially having sleep apnea) has been rampant for a long time.
 It's gotten better, however, and the (public health) gain in identifying women with sleep apnea is great," said Young.